jselfridge/Libraries/src/matLib/README.md

       matArith    - Arithmetic and matrix math functions matRoot     - Method to find complex roots of a polynomial

-The primary intention is to keep this as a static library which can be referenced throughout multiple projects.
-The command:

-      ar -cvq libmat.a *.o

-is run in the <code>makefile</code>, which generates a static library that can be included in other projects.

 <!--
     matProp   - Properties of a matrix
     matDecomp - Useful matrix decompositions